JHWMS Nurse's Corner

 Elizabeth Stoffers MHSc BSN CSN-NJ RN

-I have been the School Nurse here at JHWMS for over fifteen years.
+I have been the School Nurse here at JHWMS for 20 years.
 I do yearly screening on all the students for Height, Weight, and Blood Pressure and screen all the 7th graders for Hearing and Scoliosis and the 8th graders for Vision.
 If parents do not want their child screened they can send a letter to the school and just ask their child to remind me on the day of screening.
 I keep and update physical forms on all students including their immunizations so that the district is compliant with state mandates.
 I also see the students on a daily basis caring for anything from paper cuts to the occasional trauma.
 If your child has medical concerns give me a call and I will make sure they have the accommodations they need.

-General guidelines for illnesses (pre-Covid):
+General guidelines for illnesses:

 • Call the Main Office if your child is going to be absent 973-661-8871.